redien/reuse-lang/README.md

 [![CI](https://github.com/redien/reuse-lang/workflows/CI/badge.svg)](https://github.com/redien/reuse-lang/actions?query=workflow%3ACI)

-**WARNING: Reuse is experimental software and should not be used for systems where security, safety, availability, integrity or confidentiality is needed.**
+**WARNING: Reuse is experimental software and should not be used for systems where safety, security, availability, integrity, confidentiality or privacy is needed.**

 Reuse exists to create a universal standard library.
 It is a general-purpose programming language designed to compile to other programming languages.
 This dramatically increases the number of platforms and languages that libraries written in Reuse support.